JangminSon/DDOS_Attack_server/README.md

 # Target Server for DDoS Attack
 This is sketch web server implemented with nodejs.

-This web site will refresh every 3sec so that you can easily tell if the DDoS attack is affect the server
+The web site will refresh every 3sec and render pages with random images from internet.

+So, you can easily tell if the DDoS attack is really affecting the server.

 ## Requirements